-If you are receiving Special Service Disability Benefits and are awarded Social Security Disability or Railroad Retirement Disability Benefits, you have the option of switching your Special Service Disability Benefits to Regular Disability Benefits.
-You must apply for Regular Disability Benefits within 60 days from the date of the Social Security Disability or Railroad Retirement Disability Benefits award letter.
+If you are receiving Special Service disability benefits and are awarded Social Security disability or Railroad Retirement disability benefits, you have the option of switching your Special Service disability benefits to Regular disability benefits.
+You must apply for Regular disability benefits within 60 days from the date of the Social Security disability or Railroad Retirement disability award letter.

-Weigh your options carefully before you switch to Regular Disability Benefits.
-Once you switch from Special Service Disability Benefits to Regular Disability Benefits, your decision is final.
+Weigh your options carefully before you switch to Regular disability benefits.
+Once you switch from Special Service disability benefits to Regular disability benefits, your decision is final.